mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

         sudo docker start cont1
         sudo docker start cont2

-    and then in separate terminals:
+    and then start the bash interpreter in separate terminals:
     - for **cont1**:

         sudo docker exec -ti cont1 bash